trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 Click the name of an application to view more information about that application.
 In the example shown in
-:numref:`Figure %s: Viewing the Details of an Installed Application <appcafe2>`, the user has clicked "Firefox" on a system that has Firefox installed.
+:numref:`Figure %s: Viewing the Details of an Installed Application <appcafe2>`, the user has clicked :guilabel:`Firefox` on a system that has Firefox installed.

-.. note:: AppCafe® provides a graphical front-end for displaying the contents of the package database.
+.. note:: |appcafe| provides a graphical front-end for displaying the contents of the package database.
 Since installed applications provide more information to the package database, some fields will be empty, depending upon the  selected repository.
 For example, the